Introduction

 #[async_trait]

-impl Process for Counter {
+impl Actor for Counter {

 type Props = CounterProps;